Skip to main content

 Generation

 Find here the data on electricity generation in France, presented either in aggregate or in detail by generation type: nuclear, conventional thermal, hydro, solar, wind and renewable thermal.
 The graphs illustrate in particular the emergence of new production sectors in the energy mix, with the development of solar, onshore wind and offshore wind power production capacities.
-The graphs from "Storage" section illustrate, in particular, the development of battery connections to the grid and pumped storage plants.
+The graphs from "Storage" section illustrate, in particular, the development of battery connections to the grid and pumped-storage hydroelectricity plants (PSH).

 Production Hydraulique [EN]